DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 "I was, albeit ain't much of interesting there.
 There is just one big stone statue, that's all."

-Hearing her mentioning statue made he think that if they'd wanted, they could go in.
+Hearing her mentioning statue surprised him and made he think that if they'd wanted, they could go in.

 "Jeanne-sama, let us return."